Emad006/TeleportBow/README.md

 - `tpbow.getbow` allows user to run /tpbow and get the teleportation bow.
 - `tpbow.teleport` allows user to teleport to the place the arrow landed.
 If the player doesn't have the permission, they will not be teleported.
 - `tpbow.bowonjoin` gives the user the teleportation bow and arrow on join.
+You can assign this permission to default group.
 - `tpbow.nofall` disables fall damage.

 ## Support